 Fading puppy syndrome is more of a description than a diagnosis.
 This is borne out of there often being no obvious cause for the puppy fatalities, and the owner feels helpless to do anything other than watch the pup grow weaker and die.

 However, this is not necessarily the case.
 There are factors that positively influence the health of the litter and get the odds going in your favor of strong, vigorous puppies.

 What Causes Puppies to 'Fade'?The causes can be roughly divided into environmental, maternal, and infectious.

 Environmental Factors: The surroundings the puppies are kept in.

 ■ Puppies depend on warmth to digest their milk.
 A chilled or cool puppy won't digest their milk, which then ferments in the gut, leading to diarrhea, dehydration, and death.

 ■ Puppies can absorb toxins through their delicate skin.
-Be especially careful wash away all disinfectant residues of any surface the puppies come into contact with.
+Be especially careful to wash away all disinfectant residues of any surface the puppies come into contact with.

 Maternal: This includes the care the mother gives to her pups.

 ■ If she has a large litter or insufficient milk, the weaker pups may be sidelined and grow progressively weaker.